 Surprisingly, one study even found that a person was less likely to die within a year after having a heart attack if they were a dog owner.
 A strong physical body translates into a strong emotional and mental state.
 Thank your little friend for this!

 2. Your Fur Baby Decreases Your Pain Levels

-Stress relief provides pain relief in some ways.
-Chronic stress can cause varying degrees of negative effects on the body, including painful muscle tightness or strains.
-Your furry friend decreases your stress levels and increases levels of oxytocin.
+Pain can become worse due to stress.
+And chronic stress can cause varying degrees of negative effects on the body, including increased pain.
+But your furry friend decreases your stress levels and increases levels of oxytocin.

 Oxytocin promotes feelings of trust and happiness.
-By switching up your attitude and feelings, the body is better equipped to heal, reducing your pain levels.
+It’s known as the ‘cuddle hormone.’
+And by switching up your attitude and feelings, the body is better equipped to heal, reducing your pain levels.

 3. They Provide Purpose

 Your pet needs you to live.
 Another being needs you.
 It might not sound like much, but for many, it offers a driving force to push forward.
-Your pet gives you motivation when you may need it the most.
+Ultimately, your pet gives you motivation and purpose.